davorg/dmp/chapters/chapter06.md

 #### Taking caching further—Memoize.pm

-This trick is very similar to the Orcish Manoeuvre which we saw when we were discussing sorting techniques in chapter 3.
+This trick is very similar to the Orcish Manoeuvre which we saw when we were discussing sorting techniques in [Chapter 3](/chapter3.html).
 It is, however, possible to take things one step further.
 On the CPAN there is a module called Memoize.pm which was written by Mark-Jason Dominus.
 This module includes a function called memoize which will automatically